InnovativeInventor/brain-analysis/README.md

 make
 ```

-To run the main executable on the input data with the same parameters as we did on real-world data, simple run:
+To run the main executable on the input data with the same parameters as we did on real-world data, simply run:
 ```
 make exe
 ```